-Hosoe, Eikoh was born in Yonezawa (norhern Honshu) in 1933.
-He graduated from the Tokyo College of Photography in 1954 and became a freelance phtographer.
-In 1959, Hosoe was one of the founders of the phtographers' group VIVO, a cooperative agency that shared a darkroom and distributed members' works.
-His first book was Otoko to Onna - Man and Woman (1961), but it was the following project, with the great japanese writer Yukio Mishima, Barakei - Killed by Roses (1963) (later retitled Ordeal by Roses) that achieved worldwide fame.
+Eikoh Hosoe was born in Yonezawa (northern Honshu) in 1933.
+He graduated from Tokyo College of Photography in 1954 and became a freelance photographer.
+In 1959, Hosoe was one of the founders of the photographers' group VIVO, a cooperative agency that shared a darkroom and distributed members' work.
+His first book was Otoko to Onna - Man and Woman (1961), but it was the following project, with the great Japanese writer Yukio Mishima, Barakei - Killed by Roses (1963) (later re-titled Ordeal by Roses), that achieved worldwide fame.
 He formed a close friendship with Butoh dancer Tatsumi Hijikata, culminating in the work Kamaitachi (1969).
-Hosoe has been honoured with many awards, including the New Artist award from the Japan Photo Critics Association (1960) and Photographer of the Year from the same association (1963).
-In 1975, he returned to his alma mater as professor of phtography at the Tokyo Institute of Polytechnics and is currently director of the Kiyosato Museum of Photographic Art.
+Hosoe has been honored with many awards, including the New Artist Award from the Japan Photo Critics Association (1960) and Photographer of the Year Award from the same association (1963).
+In 1975, he returned to his alma mater as professor of photography at the Tokyo Institute of Polytechnics and is currently director of the Kiyosato Museum of Photographic Art.